UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Does UKCloud patch instances?

 No, you are responsible for the patching of your services.
-We make a patch repository available to you for instances on the Elevated OFFICIAL cloud platform (which doesn't cannot connect to the internet) for common operating systems that we provide.
+We make a patch repository available to you for instances on the Elevated OFFICIAL cloud platform (which cannot connect to the internet) for common operating systems that we provide.

 <!--### How do I find the latest patches to the UKCloud infrastructure?